 - If there is no surviving issue, to the parents of the decedent equally; and if either parent is dead, the portion that would have gone to such deceased parent will go to the survivor.

 - If there is no person to take under either subsection 1 or 2 of this section, the estate will be divided and set aside into two equal shares.
 One share will be distributed to the issue of the decedent's mother per stirpes and one share will be distributed to the issue of the decedent's father per stirpes.
 If there is no surviving issue of one deceased parent, the entire estate passes to the issue of the other deceased parent in accordance with this subsection.

-- If there is no other person to take, the portion uninherited will go to the issue of the deceased spouse of the intestate, per stirpes.
+- If there is no other person to take under subsections 1-5 of this section, the portion uninherited will go to the issue of the deceased spouse of the intestate, per stirpes.
 If the intestate has had more than one spouse who died in lawful wedlock, it will be equally divided between the issue, per stirpes, of those deceased spouses.
 Sec.
 633.219.

-If there is no taker under Iowa law, the intestate estate echeats to the State of Iowa.
+If there is no taker under Iowa law, the intestate estate shall escheat to the State of Iowa.
 Sec.
-633.219(6).
+633.219(7).

 Common Law or Community PropertyIowa is a common law, elective share state.
 Sec.
 633.236.

 CapacityAny person of full age and sound mind may dispose by will all of the person's property.
 Sec.
 633.264.
 Full age is considered 18 years, unless if married at an early age.
 Sec.
 633.3(18).

 DraftingTo be valid, all wills and codicils must be in writing, signed by the testator, or by some person in the testator's presence and by the testator's express direction writing the testator's name, and declared by the testator to be the testator's will, and witnessed, at the testator's request, by two competent persons who signed as witnesses in the presence of the testator and in the presence of each other.
 Sec.
 633.279(1).